LambdaInnovation/AcademyCraft/README.md

 You must put the [coremod loading hook](https://github.com/LambdaInnovation/AcademyCraft/tree/master/jar "loading hook") into your ```eclipse/mods``` folder, so that AcademyCraft's coremod will be loaded.

+## Code Documents
+We are working on filling up the documents of AC codes.
+You can check out the Chinese version of API document at [HERE](https://github.com/LambdaInnovation/AcademyCraft/tree/master/docs_cn "Chinese Documents").
+Pull requests are welcomed.

 [liu]: https://github.com/LambdaInnovation/LIUtils
 [ar]: https://github.com/LambdaInnovation/AnnotationRegistry